Skip to content

 • Regex Support: Enables direct regex matching within conditional expressions, eliminating the need for external tools like grep.

-• String Comparison: Offers a more consistent and reliable approach to string comparison, especially when dealing with variables containing spaces or special characters.
+• String Comparison: Provides a consistent and reliable method for string comparison, especially when dealing with variables containing spaces or special characters.

-• Compound Conditions: Allows combining multiple conditions within a single [[ ... ]] block, simplifying logic and improving readability.
+• Compound Conditions: Allows multiple conditions to be combined within a single [[ ... ]] block, simplifying logic and improving readability.

-• Safety: Prevents word splitting and globbing on variables, reducing the risk of unexpected behavior or security vulnerabilities.
+• Safety: Prevents word splitting and globbing on variables, reducing the risk of unexpected behavior.

 Examples